ddz-icb/icbToolbox/man/plotHeatClust.md

 ## Input data
 Your data must be formatted in a way that plotHeatClust can interpret it.
 Please make sure that the input file and the specified path to it meet the following requirements:
-- The input file is a tab-separated txt-file.
+- The input file is a tab-separated txt-file in which the data is arranged in a spreadsheet-like manner.
 - Rows represent quantified proteins, genes, etc.
 - Columns represent different samples.
 - The first row provides column names.